cipriancraciun/mekorifa/documentation/cryptography.md

   However, given each authenticator or checksum includes a 512 bit token specific for that version, such a downgrade attack would not be possible, unless there is a bug in the tool itself.

+* ChaCha20 key and nonce reuse -- mitigated

+  Given we use `scrypt` to derive all other cryptographic key material, including the ChaCha20 key and nonce, it is important that the `scrypt` salt is unique (at least when used with the same password).
+  Else, an attacker wanting to find a high-value secret, might trick the user when creating another token to reuse the same salt (and presumaly the same password), in which case a simple XOR between the ciphertext of the two tokens would yield the XOR between the two plaintexts.
+  (Worse, if the attacker knows the second plaintext, it can easily recover the high-value secret.)

+  I say this attack is mitigated because the tool generates the `scrypt` salt with a cryptographically secure random generator.
+  Thus in order to execute this attack, the tool itself (or the secure random generator) must be compromised, and in either case it means the attacker has read-write access to the user-system, in which case other more simpler attacks are possible.